 After being removed from the brine bath, it’s time to begin drying the outside surface of the cheese.
 The drying room is a bit cooler with precisely managed humidity and air flow.

 Stacks are tilde to help the brine to drain, but too much brine won’t allow the rind to grow.

 The cheese dries for 1 day.

-The cheese is moved through 3 aging rooms over the course of 9-11 days with decreasing temperatures, and with controlled humidity.
+The cheese is moved through 3 aging rooms over the course of 9-11 days with managed temperatures, and with controlled humidity.
 During this time the aging cultures start to work.
 It’s a race between 2 cultures: GEO (Geotrichum candidum) and PC (Penicillium candidum).
 The cheeses are flipped once or twice while in the aging rooms to have a consistent shape and humidity.
 The PC continues to bloom and flavors are developing slowly.
 The last aging room is a ventilated room, and is the last stage where cheeses stay one day to dry outside and cool down for packaging.

 Schloss is called “washed rind” because it is washed at least 4 times with a salt water solution to have a moist and salty surface who permits the development of the bacteria called b. linens that give the cheese a rusty orange hue.
 It is special to Marin French Cheese because this bacteria is naturally present in our area, which also helps give it its distinct flavor.

 After the making, aging, and drying process, our cheese is packed in a special plastic paper to insure a perfect exchange between air and cheeses.
 Our 8 oz cheeses are wrapped in paper and put in our signature wooden cups, which also helps protect them during shipment.